AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-11-62-5-percent-font-size-trick/index.md

 ---

 {% aside %}
-  **Update {{ lastUpdated | formatDate: "MM/DD/YYYY" }}**: Originally, this article combined two topics: why you should use rems for font sizing, and how the 62.5% font size trick works.
-I've now published the former separately: [Use Rems for Font Size to Respect User Preferences](/blog/use-rems-for-font-size/).
+**Note**: This article explains a popular and fairly old CSS technique, but I did not come up with it.
+I'm not sure who did, or else I'd have credited them here.
 {% endaside %}

+Of all the units that CSS has to offer, rems are the preferred way to express font size because they scale with user settings.
+Ordinarily, `1rem = 16px` in all modern browsers, but a user can actually go into their browser settings and increase or decrease this value as they prefer; all of your rem-based font sizes will scale relative to that new base value.

-Once you get used to thinking in rems, you'll find that it's actually quite easy to express familiar powers of two as fractions of `16`, the root font size of every browser.
+Once you get used to thinking in rems, you'll find that it's actually quite easy to express familiar powers of two as fractions of `16`.
+For example:

+- `24` is two and a half times `16`: `1.5rem`.
+- `8` is half of `16`: `0.5rem`.
+- `4` is a fourth of `16`: `0.25rem`.
+- `2` is an eighth: `0.125rem`.
+- ... and so on.

 But if you need to express any other value in rems—like odd numbers or very large numbers—you'll need to do the math by hand, convert it with CSS `calc`, or use a preprocessor like Sass.
 Alternatively, you can make your life easier using a trick with a root font size of 62.5%.

 {% include "toc.md" %}